alpinejs/alpine/README.md

 </script>
 ```

-`x-spread` allows you to extract an elements Alpine bindings into a reusable object.
+`x-spread` allows you to extract an element's Alpine bindings into a reusable object.

 The object keys are the directives (Can be any directive including modifiers), and the values are callbacks to be evaluated by Alpine.